nilostolte/PostScript/Examples/Convertion to Java/ExclamationIcon/README.md

 	} def
 ```
 Most of it is just boilerplate code like function prototype, setting **Graphics2D** variable **g**, setting antialiasing, defining a
-transformation matrix (that is not even used in this case), and applying the scale.
+transformation matrix (that is not even used in this example), and applying the scale.
 The only three important lines are just equivalent to the
 ones found in _PostScript_ with just some formatting for a better appearence in file **/outfile1**.
 The last command of the program is
 **outfile1 closefile**, which closes **/outfile1**.
 This command is exactly equivalente to last command **showpage** in _PostScript_ since
 one is required to close the file in order to the contents to be actually saved in the file, in the same way that **showpage** is required
 by _Ghostview_ to dispay the design.

+### Initializations

+As mentioned earlier, **draw** is the last function to be executed.
+Following its definition a series of initializations appear either in
+**/psdefinitions** or in **/javadefinitions**.

+In the case of **/psdefinitions**, it is only about setting the page size, which is automatically done using the scale (**sca**) and the
+size of the drawing bounding box, and reversing the image on the _y_ direction (because in _PostScript_, the origin is in the page
+lower left corner, whereas the design is supposed to be defined as if the origin would be in the upper left corner).
+Since in the case
+of this example the _"drawing"_ is a circular shape, the values of the bounding box are the same for _x_ and _y_.
+In this example, both
+values are 32, and they appear _hardcoded_ in the file, either in the definition of the variable **yoff** in the beginning of the file
+(at line 22) or at the end of **/psdefinitions**, when defining the page size. **These values must be altered to match the bounding box
+of a new design**.

+In the case of **/javadefinitions**, all the _Java_ declarations, starting with **package** and **imports**